Working with a Financial Planner

 Published by: LifeWorks,

 A financial planner helps clients make choices about what to do with their money, property, and other assets.
-Most financial planners are experts in certain areas but they should all be able to help with life insurance, investing, saving, retirement plans, tax implications, and estate planning.
+Most financial planners are experts in certain areas but they should all be able to help with life insurance, investing, school savings, retirement plans, tax implications, and estate planning.

 Do I need a financial planner?

 Almost everyone needs some sort of financial planning.
-Yet many people find it all too easy to put off planning for years, even up to retirement when they suddenly find there isn’t enough money.
-You might know your financial goals, such as buying a new home or saving, but you may not know how best to meet those goals.
+Yet many people find it all too easy to put off planning for years, even up to retirement—when they suddenly find there isn’t enough money.
+You might know your financial goals, such as buying a new home or paying for your child’s college education, but you may not know how best to meet those goals.
 A financial planner can help with the following:

 - planning for taxes

 - planning for private school or post-secondary education

 - planning your retirement

 - planning your estate